Looking for creative ways to recognize employees for a job well done? You’ve come to the right place!

-Recent results of Gallup’s 2017 Study of Global Workplace revealed 85% of global workers are not engaged or actively disengaged.
-Unfortunately, too many managers and organizations underestimate the power of employee recognition and it’s impact on creating an engaged workforce.
+Recent results of Gallup’s 2017 Study of Global Workplace revealed that 85% of global workers are not engaged or actively disengaged.
+Unfortunately, too many managers and organizations underestimate the power of employee recognition and its impact on creating an engaged workforce.

 Your Go-To-List of Fun, Thoughtful and Effective Ways To Recognize Employees

-When working with clients, we often hear rewards and recognition take a lot of time, money and resources to implement.
-So, we’ve created a list of 20 ways to recognize employees that can be implemented by almost any manager with just a little effort and money.
+When working with clients, we often hear rewards and recognition take a lot of time, money, and resources to implement.
+So, we’ve created a list of 20 creative ways to recognize employees that can be implemented by almost any manager with just a little effort and money.

 - Number one should always be a handwritten thank you card, it’s an oldie but a goodie!

-- Offer house cleaning gift certificate when a project required a lot of overtime to get it done
+- Offer house cleaning gift certificates when a project required a lot of overtime to get it done.

-- Offer a silver dollar or gold coin coupled a fun card that reads “You are the Gold Standard of Mentors” for a small thing like mentoring an intern
+- Offer a gold coin coupled with a fun card that reads “You are the Gold Standard of Mentors” for a small thing like mentoring an intern.

-- Flowers or candy are always nice but, step it up a notch with companies like; Wicked Good Cupcakes or Apples Gone Wild
+- Flowers or candy are always nice but, step it up a notch with companies like; Wicked Good Cupcakes.

-- Give them a book that aligns to their interest is a great way to say thank you, the key is….. aligned to the person’s interest
+- Give them a book that aligns with their interest is a great way to say thank you, the key is….. aligned to the person’s interest.

 - Host a pancake breakfast but, the manager, leader, or CEO is the chef (don’t forget the chef hat)